boxblinkracer/xcode-testrail/README.md

 It's also possible to run the integration within a CI/CD pipeline.
 In most cases you probably want to create separate test runs for different devices.

-Therefore I would recommend creating a `Test Plan` in TestRail.
+I would recommend creating a `Test Plan` in TestRail.
-This plan can then create different test runs for every device.
+This plan can then contain different test runs for every device.

 <p align="center">
    <img width="100%" src="/assets/testrail_plan.png">